StarRocks/starrocks/docs/loading/InsertInto.md

 SELECT * FROM information_schema.task_runs WHERE task_name = 'async';
 ```

-## Check the INSERT transaction status
+## Check the INSERT job status

 ### Check via the result

-The INSERT transaction returns different status in accordance with the result of the transaction.
+A synchronous INSERT transaction returns different status in accordance with the result of the transaction.

 - **Transaction succeeds**